dmjio/miso/README.md

 ❯ nix-shell -p pkgs.pkgsCross.ghcjs.haskell.packages.ghc9121.ghc '<nixpkgs>'
 ```

-This will put `javascript-unknown-ghcjs-ghc` in your `$PATH`, along with `javascript-unknown-ghcjs-ghc-pkg`.
+> [!NOTE] This will put `javascript-unknown-ghcjs-ghc` in your `$PATH`, along with `javascript-unknown-ghcjs-ghc-pkg`.
 You might also need to specify in your `cabal.project` file that you are using the JS backend.

 - `cabal.project`